haiiliin/abqpy/docs/README.md

 ## Build the docs

 To build the docs, you will need to install [Python](https://www.python.org/downloads/).
-Then, install the dependencies using pip:
+Then, install the dependencies using pip from the root directory of the repository:
 ```bash
 pip install .[docs]
 ```